catfact/WaveSpecter/README.md

 # WaveSpecter

-this is a smal command-line utility to make spectrum plot thumbnails from audio files.
+this is a small command-line utility to make spectrum plot thumbnails from audio files.

 it is written in C++,
-uses JUCE for build framework, audio reading, and image writing, uses kiss_fft for FFT.
+uses JUCE for build framework, audio reading, and image writing, uses kiss\_fft for FFT.

 tested on macos only at the moment.